SoftwareHeritage/swh-model/docs/persistent-identifiers.rst

 and usage is described below.
 Note that they are identifiers and not URLs, even though URL-based resolvers for SWHIDs are also available.

-A SWHID can point to any software artifact (or "object") available in the Software Heritage archive.
+A SWHID consists of two separate parts, a *core identifier* that can point to any software artifact (or "object") available in the Software Heritage archive, and an *optional list of qualifiers* that allows to specify the context where the object is meant to be seen, or point to a subpart of the object itself.

 Objects come in different types:

 * contents
 * directories